-Partnerships and letters of support: How well are strong and active partnerships demonstrated?
+Letters of Support: How well are strong and active partnerships and demonstrated?
+Does it include landowner permissions?
 For example, how are partnerships and collaborations formed, strengthened and/or extended through the project?
 Are there committed partners and future funding sustainability for the operation and maintenance of the project?